ShubhamShreshth/Payroll-Management-System/README.md

 5.Manage Over Time and Salary Rates

-FrontEnd: HTML, CSS
+FRONTEND: HTML, CSS

 1.HTML: HTML is used to create and save web document.

 2.CSS: (Cascading Style Sheets) Create attractive Layout

-BackEnd: PHP, MySQL, JavaScript, XAMPP
+BACKEND: PHP, MySQL, JavaScript, XAMPP

 1.PHP: Hypertext Preprocessor (PHP) is a technology that allows software developers to create dynamically generated web pages, in HTML, XML, or other document types, as per client request.
 PHP is open-source software.